 If there is no discontinuity, the AI frontrunner is unlikely to obtain far more powerful capabilities than its competitors.
 The first system that could be deemed superintelligent will emerge in a world populated by only slightly less powerful systems.
 On the other hand, if an AI system does make discontinuous progress, this progress would put it head and shoulders above the competition, and it could even gain a decisive strategic advantage.

 Bostrom’s analysis of AI trajectories focuses on “takeoff”, the time between the “human-level general intelligence” and “radical superintelligence”.
 A “fast take-off” is one that occurs over as minutes, hours, or days.
-Bostrom argues that “if and when a takeoff occurs, it will likely be explosive.”6
+Bostrom argues that “if and when a takeoff occurs, it will likely be explosive.”

 Notice that my definition of a discontinuity in AI capabilities does not exactly coincide with that of a “fast take-off”.
 This difference, which I explain in more detail in the appendix, is sometimes important.
 In Chapter 5, Bostrom writes that the frontrunner could “attain a decisive strategic advantage even if the takeoff is not fast”.
-However, he justifies this with reference to a scenario that involves a strong discontinuity7.
+However, he justifies this with reference to a scenario that involves a strong discontinuity.

 The impossibility of alignment by trial and error

 The discontinuity removes the option of using trial and error to solve the alignment problem.
-The technical problem of aligning an AI with human interests remains regardless of the speed of AI development8.
+The technical problem of aligning an AI with human interests remains regardless of the speed of AI development.
 But if AI systems are developed more slowly, one might expect these problems to be solved by trial and error as the AI gains in capability and begins to cause real-world accidents.
 In a continuous scenario, AI remains at the same level of capability long enough for us to gain experience with deployed systems of that level, witness small accidents, and fix any misalignment.
 The slower the scenario, the easier it is to do this.
 In a moderately discontinuous scenario, there could be accidents that kill thousands of people.
 But it seems to me that a very strong discontinuity would be needed to get a single moment in which the AI causes an existential catastrophe.

 The treacherous turn